mozilla/glean/docs/user/user/pings/index.md

 _Type: [Counter](../../reference/metrics/counter.md),
 Lifetime: [User](../../reference/yaml/metrics.md#user)_

-A running counter of the number of times pings of this type have been sent
+A running counter of the number of times pings of this type have been sent.

 #### `start_time`